January 17, 2023

 GUIDELINES FOR PROSE SUBMISSIONS

 We prefer fiction featuring your own characters.
 We consider fiction starring established characters in the public domain.
-We cannot use fiction featuring licensed characters—such as Conan, The Shadow, etc.— unless a previous arrangement exists with the respective copyright holders.
+We cannot use fiction featuring licensed characters — such as Conan, The Shadow, etc. — unless a previous arrangement exists with the respective copyright holders.
+As payment, authors receive two copies of the issue featuring their story.

 Pulp Adventures is a quarterly romp across the landscape of pulp fiction and its many genres.
 We consider any genre submitted to us.
 Stories written in the spirit of the original pulp magazines really capture our attention, but the pulps themselves were a forward-thinking medium.
 “Pulp” is difficult to define.